Grandview Medical Center does not support Visas at this time.

 How demanding is the residents call?

 While our call can be difficult, and may require long hours, it is that way by design.
 As previously stated above our residents graduate ready to handle anything.
 The payoff for demanding call as a resident is having the knowledge and skills to handle any ophthalmic emergency you may encounter after your training.
 Typical call is taken from home and only requires on site evaluation as the particular situation dictates.

 How do I set up a rotation at Grandview Hospital?

-Elective rotations at Grandview can be arranged by contacting Julie Ross at 937-723-3957 or by submitting an Audition Rotations application
+Elective rotations at Grandview can be arranged by submitting an Audition Rotations application

 .
-It is highly recommended you set up these rotations early, as we can only accommodate so many, and the spots fill quickly.
+It is highly recommended that you set up these rotations early, as we can only accommodate so many, and the spots fill quickly.

 How long of an elective rotation can I schedule at Grandview Ophthalmology?